This varies from person to person.

 This will depend on your individual circumstances.
 You may have a significant surplus from the changeover from your previous house to your new village home, or you may use some cash or liquidate other assets to purchase your new village home.
 In either event it is probable that your assessable assets will have changed with respect to your Centrelink pension and it is advisable to contact Centrelink to discuss your personal situation.
 Visit www.centrelink.gov.au for details.

 You give us written notice of your intention to sell.
 NVC Group will advertise and attend to the sale.
 Following the sale of your Fairway Gardens home you are paid, at settlement, the purchase price paid by new residents less the accumulated amounts due for payment under the terms of your Village Contract.
 This is structured to ensure that you or your estate receives a benefit from any growth in the market value of your Fairway Gardens home while it was yours.

-With a modern coastal façade, and high quality finishes, the well-appointed villas combine stylish open-plan designs with quality features and fittings, creating the ultimate in luxurious living.
+Your choice of modern designs with high-quality finishes, the houses and apartments come with stylish open-plan living and quality features and fittings, creating the ultimate in luxurious living.